jonhadfield/soba/README.md

 ## configuration

-soba can be run from the command line or as docker container.
+soba can be run from the command line or as a container.
 In both cases the only configuration required is an environment variable with the directory in which to create backups, and additional to define credentials for each the providers.